text Protocol

 Press Ctrl-C to quit.
 Start success.

-Open a new terminal and use telnet to test (recommended to use the telnet of a Linux system).
+Open another terminal and test using telnet (it is recommended to use the telnet of a Linux system)

 Assuming it is a local test,